matomo-org/developer-documentation/docs/3.x/tracking-javascript.md

 ## User guide

-Read also the **[Javascript Tracking Client](/guides/tracking-javascript-guide)** user guide to get familiar with the Javascript tracking client.
+Read also the **[JavaScript Tracking Client](/guides/tracking-javascript-guide)** user guide to get familiar with the JavaScript tracking client.

 ## List of all Methods Available in the Tracking API